TheYuriG/blog_lessons/discord_create_channels/README.md

 [_createnewchannel.js_](https://github.com/TheYuriG/blog_lessons/blob/master/discord_create_channels/commands/createnewchannel.js)

-[Deploying this command](https://discordjs.guide/creating-your-bot/command-deployment.html#command-registration), refreshing your client, and triggering the command will always create a new channel called "new".
+[Deploying this command](https://discordjs.guide/creating-your-bot/command-deployment.html#command-registration), refreshing your client, and triggering the command will always create a new Channel called "new".
 But that's not very versatile, is it?
-Let's tweak the code a bit so we can choose what name we want to give the channel now.
+Let's tweak the code a bit so we can choose what name we want to give the Channel now.

-## Creating a text channel with a dynamic name
+## Creating a Text Channel with a dynamic name

 To be able to set the name from the command itself, we need to tweak the code a little, add [options](https://discord.js.org/#/docs/discord.js/main/typedef/CommandInteractionOption) to the command, and then retrieve the name provided by the user in our file.